-You simply must try this deep fried Mars bar recipe and see what all the fuss is about.
-Battered Mars bars originated at the Carron Fish Bar in Stonehaven, Scotland where they began as a novelty treat.
+You must try this homemade deep fried Mars bar recipe and see what all the fuss is about.
+Battered Mars bars are said to have originated at the Carron Fish Bar in Stonehaven, Scotland where they began as a novelty treat.

-Battered Snickers bars and Bounty bars are also available, but the battered, fried Mars chocolate bars tend to be the overall favorite.
-While you wouldn't want to make a steady diet of them for the sake of your heart, a fried candy bar is something you must try at least once.
+Battered Snickers bars and Bounty bars are also available, but the fried Mars chocolate bars tend to be the overall favorite.
+While you wouldn't want to make a steady diet of them for the sake of your heart, a fried candy bar is something that you must try at least once.

-by Don Bell
+© 2010 by Don Bell

 It's strongly recommended that you first chill your bar in the refrigerator, but don't freeze it.
 After choosing your favorite batter recipe, mix the batter until it's creamy smooth and heat the cooking oil to around 360°F (180°C).

 Remove from the hot oil and briefly allow the bar to cool on a wire rack, then serve while it's warm as is or with a scoop of ice cream or with whipped cream on top.

 4 ounces plain flour (1/2 cup), 1/4 pint (1/2 cup) of warm water, 3 tablespoons olive oil, a pinch of salt, 1 lightly beaten egg white.

 Sift the flour into a basin, make a well in the center and into this pour the olive oil; mix well, and add the salt, then slowly add the warm water, stirring constantly until the consistency of thick cream is obtained.

 2 cups flour, 1 teaspoon baking powder, 1 teaspoon salt, 1 egg beaten, 1-1/2 cups water.
 Pour ingredients into bowl and mix or whisk to make a smooth batter.

 It was fascinating to watch the friendly staff slip the bars out of their distinctive red and black wrappers, deftly dip them into the batter, and then deep fry them to a golden perfection.

-So, what do they taste like?
+So, Don, what do they taste like?

 It was unbelievably filling!
 I ate mine around 1:30 pm, and I wasn't hungry again until breakfast the next morning.
 One will definitely satisfy your sweet tooth!

 The ClamShell Fish and Chip Shop is at 148 High Street on the Royal Mile, just a few doors east from St. Giles' Cathedral.
 Be sure to visit it when you're in Edinburgh.
-The "Battered Mars Bar" costs only £1.70 at the time of writing.
+The Battered Mars Bar costs £3.00, at the time of writing.

-The battered fish with chips with mushy peas is said to be excellent at the ClamShell, but their "Braveheart Pizza" (cheese, tomato, haggis & onion) or the "Haggis with Chips" are choices that I would really like to try when next in Edinburgh.
-I can't help it, folks, I love haggis!
+The Fish (Haddock) with Chips and mushy peas is said to be excellent at the ClamShell, but their Braveheart Pizza (cheese, tomato, haggis and onion), and the Haggis Pudding with Chips are choices that I would really like to try when next in Edinburgh.
+I can't help it, folks, I really love haggis!